Chelseasingla1/copilotproject/README.md

 - **AI-Enhanced Text Fields**: CopilotKit enables us to create AI-enhanced text fields offering context-sensitive autocomplete and insertions.
 This feature can enhance user experience by predicting user input, suggesting relevant options, and reducing manual effort in data entry tasks.

 - **Seamless Interaction**: CopilotKit facilitates the integration of in-app AI agents that interact seamlessly with both our application and its users.
 These agents can offer personalized recommendations, answer user queries, and provide real-time assistance, thereby improving user engagement and satisfaction.

+- **Efficient Search Functionality**:CopilotKit enables advanced search functionality within the chat interface, allowing users to search for specific articles or questions submitted by themselves or others.
+The chatbot can process search queries, retrieve relevant content from the database, and present the results in a user-friendly manner.

 By integrating CopilotKit into our existing React application, we can enhance user experience, streamline development processes, and introduce innovative features that elevate the functionality of our project.